bobleesj/bobleesj.utils/news/migrate-sort.rst

 **Added:**

-* Implement ``Elements`` enum for retriving the name of the element given the symbol.
+* Implement ``Elements`` enum for retrieving the name of the element given the symbol.
 * Implement sorting of a formula by property, by index, and by defined custom labels.

 **Changed:**